jesperpedersen/postgres-tools/Replay/README.md

 * The clock time
 * The number of clients used
-* The run time / connection time of each client
+* The `run time / connection time / number of statements` of each client, and ` / errors` if enabled

 Futhermore, a .csv file with the results is created in the profile directory.